Chakkus/apnacollege-demo/README.md

 # apnacollege-demo
-this is my first github repo
+this is my first github repository.
+Author=chakkus